-Belonging, Relationships, Community, Teaching and Learning, Exceeding Quality
+Belonging, Relationships, Community, Teaching and Learning, High Quality, Wellbeing and Inclusion.

-We aim to create a Learning Community of the highest quality where children are inspired, nurtured, supported and challenged by passionate educators so that each child can make progress and can develop to their full potential.
-In partnership with families we aim to create a social environment which fosters a sense of Belonging to our preschool Community and supports the overall wellbeing of each child.
+We aim to create a positive and respectful learning community of the highest quality, where children are celebrated, inspired, nurtured, supported, empowered and challenged by passionate educators so that each child can make progress and develop to their full potential.
+We aim to work in partnerships with families to create a social environment which fosters a sense of belonging to our preschool community and promotes the wellbeing of each child.

 Statement of Principles

-Preschool values highly the development of a strong sense of Belonging for every child, family and educator.
+We highly value the development of a strong sense of belonging for every child, family and educator.

-Preschool is proactive in building a sense of Community within our service and forming genuine partnerships with local services and schools for the benefit of children and families.
+We are proactive in building a sense of community within our service and forming genuine partnerships with local services, schools and organisations for the benefit or our children and families.

 4. Teaching and Learning

-Preschool is a place where early childhood education and best learning outcomes for children is at the forefront of our decision making.
+Educators are intentional and responsive with early childhood education and best learning outcomes at the forefront of all decision making.